kldavis4/tina-cloud-starter-self-hosted-clerk/README.md

 TINA_PUBLIC_IS_LOCAL=false
 ```

-> Note: In order to test the Clerk flow locally `TINA_PUBLIC_IS_LOCAL` is set to true.
-You can set that to false when not testing the Clerk integration.
+> Note: In order to test the Clerk flow locally `TINA_PUBLIC_IS_LOCAL` is set to false.
+You can set that to true when not testing the Clerk integration.

 ## Start the app